top of page

 Lisa Michelle Cornelius

-Lisa Michelle Cornelius is a Toronto-based actor, singer and producer with a vast resume of performances on Canadian and American film & television.
+Lisa Michelle Cornelius is a Toronto-based actor, singer and producer with over a decade of professional experience in the Canadian film & TV industry.

-Most recently, Lisa Michelle landed a recurring role in Julien ‘Director X’ Lutz’ upcoming dramatic series Robyn Hood, playing the title character’s formidable mother, Tressie.
-The highly anticipated project is slated for release on Global TV in 2023.
+Most recently, Lisa Michelle landed a recurring role in Julien ‘Director X’ Lutz’ upcoming TV series Robyn Hood, playing the title character’s formidable mother, Tressie.
+The highly anticipated project premieres on

-Additional film & television credits include Chuckie (SyFy), Star Trek:Short Treks (CBS), Black Mirror (Netflix), Handmaid's Tale (CTV/Hulu), The Color of Love (Lifetime) and more.
+Global TV and StackTV in Canada on September 27th, 2023.
+Some of her additional acting credits include Chucky (SyFy), Star Trek:Short Treks (CBS), Black Mirror (Netflix), Handmaid's Tale (CTV/Hulu), The Color of Love (Lifetime) and more.

 bottom of page